tendai22/dpans94_ja/app.md

 `COMPILE [COMPILE] ['] '`

 ||Reason:||
 The designation of particular words as either immediate or not depends upon the  implementation technique chosen for the Forth system.
-With traditional “threaded code” implementations,  the choice was generally quite clear (with the single exception of the word LEAVE), and the standard could  specify which words should be immediate.
+With traditional "threaded code" implementations,  the choice was generally quite clear (with the single exception of the word LEAVE), and the standard could  specify which words should be immediate.
 However, some of the currently popular implementation  techniques, such as native-code generation with optimization, require the immediacy attribute on a different  set of words than the set of immediate words of a threaded code implementation.
 ANS Forth,  acknowledging the validity of these other implementation techniques, specifies the immediacy attribute in as  few cases as possible.

 When the membership of the set of immediate words is unclear, the decision about whether to use  COMPILE or [COMPILE] becomes unclear.
-Consequently, ANS Forth provides a “general purpose”  replacement word POSTPONE that serves the purpose of the vast majority of uses of both COMPILE and  [COMPILE], without requiring that the user know whether or not the “postponed” word is immediate.
+Consequently, ANS Forth provides a "general purpose"  replacement word POSTPONE that serves the purpose of the vast majority of uses of both COMPILE and  [COMPILE], without requiring that the user know whether or not the "postponed" word is immediate.

 Similarly, the use of ' and ['] with compiling words is unclear if the precise compilation behavior of those  words is not specified, so ANS Forth does not permit a Standard Program to use ' or ['] with compiling  words.